Justin Muzinich: CARES Act

-Muzinich also helped draft and oversaw the U.S. government's $2.2 trillion rescue plan for the COVID-19 outbreak.
+Muzinich helped draft and oversee the U.S. government's $2.2 trillion rescue plan for the COVID-19 outbreak.
+The Wall Street Journal profiled his work on the CARES Act.

 ProPublica reported in June 2020 that Muzinich transferred his ownership of at least $60 million in assets to his father who would be free to return them to Muzinich after he leaves government.
 The assets in question are shares in the company Muzinich & Co., which specializes in junk bonds.
 This firm was a beneficiary of a unprecedented decision by the Treasury and Federal Reserve to bail out the junk bond market as a response to the economic impact of the COVID-19 pandemic.
 Muzinich's actions had been disclosed to and approved by the Treasury Ethics Office and the Office of Government Ethics.

 Personal life

 Muzinich married Eloise Davis Austin in 2008.
-He is a member of the board of trustees of NewYork–Presbyterian Hospital.
+He is a member of the Board of Trustees at NewYork–Presbyterian Hospital and the Board of Directors of the Council on Foreign Relations.